haanwinckel/ModelObjectTools.jl/README.md

 Encoding can also be partial, that is, only a subset of parameters in the struct need to be encoded/decoded.

+## Immutable structs and class invariants

 ModelObjectTools.jl is designed with immutability and [class invariants](https://en.wikipedia.org/wiki/Class_invariant) in mind.
-Here is an example of an useful class invariant for scientific models:
+Here is an example of a useful class invariant for scientific models:
 > An object of type ``Equilibrium'' always corresponds to a combination of parameters and endogenous variables that solves the equilibrium conditions of the model.

 A simple, but effective way to achieve that is: